-The ReJAM project is a collaboration between the Interactive Intelligence group of Delft University of Technology and the 4TU.Humans&Technology Research Center.
+The ReJAM project is a collaboration between the Interactive Intelligence group of Delft University of Technology, the 4TU.Humans&Technology Research Center, TNO, Medical Delta and other partners.

 - Interactive Intelligence Group - http://ii.tudelft.nl